 In the previous section we described the design parameters of IPC systems in general and the design of Broker in particular.
-In this section we describe the distributed robotic system that we have developed for conducting experiments in cooperative and adversarial collective robotics and the role Broker plays in it.
-The system has been used to compete in the RoboCup Small-Size League [15] and for experiments in collective sorting [19], [20].
+In this section we describe a distributed robotic system that we have developed at the University of Alberta for conducting experiments in cooperative and adversarial collective robotics, and the role Broker plays in it.
+The system has been used to compete in the RoboCup small-size league [16] and for experiments in collective sorting.

 Our robots are approximately 180 mm in diameter and 140 mm tall, and their work area is a flat, enclosed pen approximately 2 by 3 meters.
 Additional hardware includes multiple fixed cameras offering a global view of the robot work area, a radio transmitter, and several PCs.
-Software modules include vision analysis, wireless communications, agent processes, system monitor, miscellaneous system control inputs, and the Broker server process (see Figure 5).
+Software modules include vision analysis, radio, agent processes, system monitor, miscellaneous system control inputs, and the Broker server process (see Figure 5).